LozaDaniel-pr/LozaDaniel-pr/README.md

 <a href="https://www.linkedin.com/in/lozadaniel789/"><img src="https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&random=false&width=435&lines=Connect+with+me+on+LinkedIn" alt="Typing SVG" /></a>

 I am a Junior developer and a pensions adminstrator.
-I build projects here that help develop my skills in software development.
+I build projects here that help develop my collaborative skills in software development.
 Currently at [Founders and Coders](https://www.foundersandcoders.com/learn/) as a trainee software developer.